Compact Formulae for Three-Center Nuclear Attraction Integrals Over Exponential Type Functions: Introduction

 In the comparative study~\cite{Safouhi45} of the most popular extrapolation methods and sequence transformations for computing semi-infinite integrals, the authors conclude that having asymptotic series representations for integrals and applying sequence transformations to accelerate their convergence or to sum their divergence leads to the most efficient algorithms for computing the integrals.
 However, when such asymptotic series representations do not exist, refinements to either the numerical steepest descent method~\cite{Iserles-Norsett-44-755-04, Iserles-Norsett-461-1383-05, Olver-26-213-06, Huybrechs-Vandewalle-44-1026-06, Cools-Huybrechs-Nuyens-109-1748-09, Huybrechs-Olver-09} or the extrapolation methods~\cite{Levin-Sidi-9-175-81, Gray-Atchison-4-363-67, Brezinski-Zaglia-91, Gray-Wang-29-271-92,Sidi-03} must be made to obtain a desirable outcome.
 This conclusion does not particularly challenge any preconceived notions.
 However, it does emphasize that the ultimate goal in computing semi-infinite integrals is to find analytical expressions.
 Several examples of this approach have been documented in the literature on molecular integrals in the $B$ function basis~\cite{Weniger-Steinborn-78-6121-83, Safouhi39}.
 The expressions that are obtained have greatly simplified the calculation of one- and two-center integrals.
 The pursuit of such analytical expressions stopped in the 1990s at the three-center integrals because of the increased complexity of the integrands.

 In this work, we report a significant breakthrough for the three-center nuclear attraction integrals.
 This breakthrough takes the form of an analytical expression for the semi-infinite integrals.
 In section 2, we introduce the general definitions and properties required for the discussion.
 In section 3, we prove our main result.
-In section 4, we hold a numerical discussion on its performance and compare it to the state-of-the-art.
+In section 4, we hold a numerical discussion on its performance and compare it to existing methods based on extrapolation.
 Our comparison leads us to believe that the analytical expression is useful in a numerical setting and performs extremely well.
-Indeed, the decrease in calculation time is substantial compared with the state-of-the-art.
+Indeed, the decrease in calculation time is substantial compared with the existing methods.

+Numerical experiments conducted for the integrals in~\eqref{eq:TCcyl}, show that the use of the analytic expressions is $10^{3}$ times more efficient than the state-of-the-art~[S7].

+Since the nuclear magnetic resonance (NMR) integrals, such as first order integrals in the relativistic calculations of the nuclear shielding tensor~\cite{Safouhi33, Safouhi41}, are also expressed in terms of semi-infinite integrals similar to three-center nuclear attraction integrals, the proposed analytic development will also have a major impact in computing NMR properties of molecular systems.
+In addition, on the algorithmic side, existing density functional theory based programs, such as ADF (Amsterdam Density Functional) will benefit from the results of this research, since even in such an approach, integrals similar to three-center nuclear attraction are needed.
+The proposed methods could also be implemented in the existing frameworks, such as Slater type orbital package~(STOP) and SMILE (Slater molecular integrals for large electronic systems) where STFs are expanded in terms of GTFs.